 If you're not spending as little as possible to get your products through your supply chain?
 If not, is it time for a sourcing project?
 Can you generate competition within your existing supply base and can you bring in new suppliers that will help lower your cost of goods?

-Sometimes optimizing your supply chain means you might literally need to rip warehouse racks out of concrete floors and move them to the other side of the warehouse or other side of the world.
+Sometimes optimizing your supply chain means you might literally need to rip warehouse racks out of concrete floors and move them to the other side of the warehouse or even to the other side of the world.

 When was the last time you walked through your pick-and-pack operation?
 How long does it take?
 Is there any waste in the process?
 Can measuring real-time metrics provide tools that allow you to improve your daily throughput by ten or twenty-five percent?